dhasterok/LaserMapExplorer/docs/source/right_toolbox.rst

 Axes and Labels
 ---------------

-The axes and labels are filled initially with default values, but can be edited to update the plot.
+The axes and labels are initially filled with default values but can be edited to update the plot.

 .. figure:: _static/screenshots/LaME_Styling_Axes_Labels.png
     :align: center
     :alt: LaME interface: right toolbox, styling-axes-and-labels tab
     :width: 232

-    The *Styling \> Axes and Labels* contains general settings applied to all plots.
+    The Styling \> Axes and Labels contains general settings applied to all plots.

 Annotations and Scales
 ----------------------